 Commentary: Requirements of the Bylaw and Regulations That Are More Stringent than Requirements of the Act and MassDEP Wetlands Protection Regulations

-The Bylaw Resource Area Isolated Land Subject to Flooding is defined differently and includes additional areas than Isolated Land Subject to Flooding under the Act.
-Under the Bylaw, Isolated land Subject to Flooding consists of an isolated depression that annually confines standing water to an average depth of six inches and has a surface area of 2,500 square feet or greater.
-Under the Act, such an area would be required to meet the provisions 310 CMR 10.57(2)(b) to be regulated as Isolated Land Subject to Flooding.
+The Bylaw Resource Area Isolated Land Subject to Flooding is defined differently and includes additional areas than Isolated Land Subject to Flooding under the Act.LUnder the Act, such an area would be required to meet the provisions 310 CMR 10.57(2)(b) to be regulated as Isolated Land Subject to Flooding.

 Isolated Land Subject to Flooding contributes to flood control and storm damage prevention, which are interests under both the Bylaw and Act; groundwater, which has an analogous statutory interest; and erosion and sedimentation control, which lacks an analogous statutory interest.
 Under the Act, Isolated Land Subject to Flooding may contribute to public and private water supply, groundwater supply, flood control, storm damage prevention, prevention of pollution, and wildlife habitat.